buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyShipConnector.Connect.md

 public void Connect()
 ```

 Attempts to connect.
-If [Status](Sandbox.ModAPI.Ingame.IMyShipConnector.Status) is anything else but ConnectorStatus.Connectable , this method does nothing.
+If [Status](Sandbox.ModAPI.Ingame.IMyShipConnector.Status) is anything else but [Connectable](Sandbox.ModAPI.Ingame.MyShipConnectorStatus.Connectable) , this method does nothing.